 - We started a strong collaboration with the West Philadelphia Promise Zone and Promise Neighborhood projects.
 Both these project will set the stage for future research collaborations.

 These projects and others have helped consolidate the goals and mission of our first year as a Center.
 The table is now set for many new projects and expansion of faculty membership.
 I look forward to developing more collaborations between faculty, providers and community members and launching some new family-centered treatment research.
 I welcome your input, participation, and enthusiasm.

 Guy Diamond, PhD

-Director, Family Intervention Science
+Director, Center for Family Intervention Science